opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 ### Feature anywhere

 When the data source feature is enabled, you can navigate to **Dashboards** under the **OpenSearch Dashboards** menu.
-Select a dashboard from the list, click the option button of the dashboads, then click on **Alerting** -> **Associated monitors**.
-Then you can see the associated monitors with the selected dashboard.
+Select a dashboard from the list, select the **Option** button on the dashboard.
+Then, select  **Alerting** > **Associated monitors**.
+You should see the associated monitors for the selected dashboard.
 The following GIF illustrates these steps.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/mds_feature_anywhere_view_alerting.gif" alt="Multiple data sources with Feature anywhere associated monitor"/>

-To add new alerting monitor for that dashboard, select the option button, which opens a flyout.
+To add new alerting monitor for that dashboard, select the **Option** button.
 Fill in the required information and select the **Create monitor** button.
 The alerting monitor is created within the selected data source.The following GIF illustrates these steps.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/mds_feature_anywhere_create_alerting.gif" alt="Multiple data sources with Feature anywhere add associated monitor"/>

 ## Next steps

 After configuring multiple data sources, you can analyze the data from each source.
 Refer to the following resources for more information: